THE IMPACT OF ONE LIFE DEVOTED TO CHRIST

 † Eternal Takeaway: Living like Jesus glorifies God †

-Lord… I seek to bring You glory with my life.
-May my kingdom work honor, exalt and delight You.
+Lord… I seek to bring You praise and glory with my life.
 I pray to be a blessing to those in my world.
 Fill me with Your compassion, kindness and empathy.
-Give me Your heart of mercy.
-Help me to brighten the lives of others with Your Spirit light within.
+Bless me Your heart of mercy.
+Let me brighten the lives of others with Your Spirit light within.
 May Your light shine forth as a beacon, drawing them to You.
-I seek not my own glory, but Yours.
-For all I do I ultimately do for You alone.
+Let my kingdom work honor, exalt and delight You.
+For I seek not my own glory but Yours.
+All I do, I ultimately do for You alone.
 Amen.